Showing posts with label doctor. Show all posts

 Meadow was dressed in pink from head to toe

-Meadow saw Doctor Bennett and he examined Meadow’s bones.
-Lora talked to Mrs. Preston about Botox and she said that Botox was a protein made from bacteria.
+Meadow saw Doctor Bennett, and he examined Meadow's bones.
+Lora talked to Mrs. Preston about Botox, and Mrs. Preston said it was a protein made from bacteria.

-When all the doctor visits were complete we went to the Cafeteria to eat lunch.
+When all the doctor visits were over, we went to the cafeteria for lunch.

 We ate pinto beans, cornbread, broccoli, salmon patties, watermelon, and brownies.